yungselm/multimoda-rs/docs/tutorial.rst

     )

 This ``from_array`` function automatically aligns the frames within a pullback and then between pullbacks.
-The algorithm translates contours to the same centroid as the most proximal contour, and then finds the best rotation based on contour **AND** contour points.
+The algorithm translates contours to the same centroid as the most proximal contour, and then finds the best rotation based on contour **AND** catheter points.

 .. image:: ../paper/figures/Figure3.jpg
    :alt: Example figure